Yankees vs. Orioles Player Props Betting Odds

 Mullins Stats

-- Mullins has collected 49 hits with 12 doubles, three triples, seven home runs and 23 walks.
-He has driven in 38 runs with 13 stolen bases.
+- Mullins has 50 hits with 12 doubles, three triples, eight home runs and 24 walks.
+He has driven in 39 runs with 13 stolen bases.

-- Mullins hopes to build on a five-game hitting streak in this matchup.
-During his last five outings he is hitting .474 with four doubles, a home run, two walks and five RBI.
+- Mullins has recorded a base hit in six straight games.
+During his last 10 outings he is batting .333 with four doubles, three home runs, three walks and eight RBI.

 Mullins Recent Games